Michigan workers comp lawyer outlines some ways to prepare for an independent medical examination.

 You should hire an experienced workers comp lawyer anytime you have an injury at work.
 Do not wait until you are scheduled for an independent medical examination or until your benefits have been stopped.

-To speak with an experienced workers comp lawyer in Michigan, call (855) 221-COMP for a free consultation.
+To speak with an experienced workers comp lawyer in Michigan, call (855) 221-2667 for a free consultation.
 We will make sure that your legal rights are protected and that you receive maximum compensation under the law.

 – Alex Berman is the founder of Michigan Workers Comp Lawyers.
 Hes been representing injured and disabled workers exclusively for more than 35 years.
 Alex has helped countless people obtain workers comp benefits and never charges a fee to evaluate a case.